 Mastering It: A Guide to Writing in Graduate School, with Patricia Bloem and Elizabeth Kenney.
 In progress.

 Transatlantic Conversations: Nineteenth-Century American Women's Encounters with Italy and the Atlantic World (edited collection) with Beth Lueck and Sirpa Salenius.
-Under contract with University Press of New England, forthcoming in December 2016.
+Under contract with University Press of New England, December 2016.

 Salem: Place, Myth, and Memory.
 Co-edited with Dane Morrison, (2nd paperback edition and e-book, with an updated preface), University Press of New England, March 2015; Northeastern UP, Spring 2004.
 Winner of National Prize: the 2005 Award of Merit from the American Association for State and Local History.

 Mrs. Mattingly's Miracle: The Prince, the Widow, and the Cure that Shocked Washington City, Yale University Press, Spring 2011.
 Paperback edition published February 2014.